MaxosLLC/BuilderToken/README.md

 # BuilderToken
 Team-building ERC20 token.
-Transfers can be paused except distributions to team members.
+Transfers can be paused except distributions to team members from an administrator's multisig wallet.

 Based on OpenZeppelin code:
 * Pausable.
 This function is modified to allow transfers from an admin address